infinity-keys/the-scene/README.md

 ---
 The Scene is an ephemeral crowdsourced rock show app.
 Plenty of events apps let you plan for weeks or months in advance, but the-scene is for live music lovers, scene kids, young couples out for something spontaneous, bored teenagers with a car and a desperate need to know what's going on RIGHT NOW.

-Ephemeral: Scenes (events) are posted and voted, and they dissapear in 4 hours.
+Ephemeral: Scenes (events) are posted and voted, and they disappear in 4 hours.
 Want to plan your event in advance?
 Use another app!
 Stumble across a killer basement show?
 Make a scene!

 Crowdsourced: Let people have fun sharing scene vibes instead of relying on faceless tech giant aggregators to bloat the app.
 You're already there, what's the-scene?